Nordson (NASDAQ:NDSN) Issues FY23 Earnings Guidance

 Nordson (NASDAQ:NDSN – Get Rating) updated its FY23 earnings guidance on Monday.
-The company provided earnings per share guidance of $8.90-9.30 for the period, compared to the consensus earnings per share estimate of $9.07.
+The company provided EPS guidance of $8.90-9.30 for the period, compared to the consensus EPS estimate of $9.07.
 The company issued revenue guidance of $2.59-2.67 billion, compared to the consensus revenue estimate of $2.64 billion.

-Several equities analysts have recently weighed in on NDSN shares.
-Loop Capital reduced their price objective on shares of Nordson from $250.00 to $225.00 and set a hold rating for the company in a research report on Tuesday, March 21st.
-StockNews.com started coverage on shares of Nordson in a research report on Thursday.
-They issued a hold rating on the stock.
-Finally, Robert W. Baird dropped their target price on shares of Nordson from $259.00 to $241.00 and set an outperform rating on the stock in a research report on Wednesday, February 22nd.
-Three investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has a consensus rating of Hold and an average price target of $250.20.
+Several research analysts recently issued reports on the company.
+Loop Capital cut their target price on Nordson from $250.00 to $225.00 and set a hold rating on the stock in a research report on Tuesday, March 21st.
+Robert W. Baird cut their target price on Nordson from $259.00 to $241.00 and set an outperform rating on the stock in a research report on Wednesday, February 22nd.
+Finally, StockNews.com initiated coverage on shares of Nordson in a research note on Thursday.
+They issued a hold rating for the company.
+Three analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
+Based on data from MarketBeat, Nordson presently has a consensus rating of Hold and an average price target of $250.20.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, June 6th.
-Stockholders of record on Tuesday, May 23rd will be paid a $0.65 dividend.
-This represents a $2.60 dividend on an annualized basis and a dividend yield of 1.20%.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, June 6th.
+Shareholders of record on Tuesday, May 23rd will be given a $0.65 dividend.
+This represents a $2.60 dividend on an annualized basis and a yield of 1.20%.
 The ex-dividend date is Monday, May 22nd.
-Nordson’s payout ratio is 30.30%.
+Nordson’s dividend payout ratio is currently 30.30%.

-Several large investors have recently bought and sold shares of NDSN.
-Morgan Stanley grew its stake in shares of Nordson by 435.1% in the 4th quarter.
-Morgan Stanley now owns 1,275,693 shares of the industrial products company’s stock valued at $303,258,000 after buying an additional 1,037,295 shares during the period.
-Vanguard Group Inc. grew its position in shares of Nordson by 16.5% during the 1st quarter.
-Vanguard Group Inc. now owns 5,997,575 shares of the industrial products company’s stock valued at $1,361,928,000 after purchasing an additional 850,479 shares in the last quarter.
-Norges Bank purchased a new position in Nordson in the fourth quarter worth $176,078,000.
-Goldman Sachs Group Inc. lifted its stake in Nordson by 258.7% in the second quarter.
-Goldman Sachs Group Inc. now owns 878,782 shares of the industrial products company’s stock worth $177,900,000 after purchasing an additional 633,821 shares during the last quarter.
-Finally, Millennium Management LLC lifted its stake in Nordson by 2,094.6% in the fourth quarter.
-Millennium Management LLC now owns 469,789 shares of the industrial products company’s stock worth $111,678,000 after purchasing an additional 448,382 shares during the last quarter.
-70.40% of the stock is owned by institutional investors.
+A number of large investors have recently bought and sold shares of NDSN.
+Salem Investment Counselors Inc. purchased a new stake in Nordson in the second quarter worth $31,000.
+Northwestern Mutual Wealth Management Co. lifted its stake in shares of Nordson by 115.2% during the 4th quarter.
+Northwestern Mutual Wealth Management Co. now owns 340 shares of the industrial products company’s stock valued at $81,000 after buying an additional 182 shares in the last quarter.
+Covestor Ltd lifted its stake in shares of Nordson by 167.1% during the 1st quarter.
+Covestor Ltd now owns 414 shares of the industrial products company’s stock valued at $94,000 after buying an additional 259 shares in the last quarter.
+Point72 Hong Kong Ltd purchased a new stake in shares of Nordson during the 2nd quarter valued at approximately $158,000.
+Finally, B. Riley Wealth Advisors Inc. purchased a new stake in shares of Nordson during the 3rd quarter valued at approximately $203,000.
+70.40% of the stock is owned by hedge funds and other institutional investors.

 About Nordson